 Talk about extremes!
-The Direxion Daily Jr. Gold Miners Bull 3X ETF (NYSEARCA:JNUG) and Direxion Daily Gold Miners Bull 3X ETF (NYSEARCA:NUGT) are down 15% and 14% today, respectively, while the Direxion Daily Gold Miners Bear 3X ETF (NYSEARCA:DUST) is up a whopping 14%.
+The Direxion Daily Jr. Gold Miners Bull 3X ETF (NYSEARCA:JNUG) and Direxion Daily Gold Miners Bull 3X ETF (NYSEARCA:NUGT) and Direxion Daily Gold Miners Bear 3X ETF (NYSEARCA:DUST) all made amazing gains this week as investors sought safety in this uncertain market.

 For those who made the right call on gold prices, it’s reason to celebrate.
 For those who sat on the wrong side of the table though, today’s instantaneous losses are downright painful.